 publications

-- Text as Data in Environmental Economics and PolicyEugenie Dugoua, Marion Dumas, and Joëlle NoaillyReview of Environmental Economics and Policy, 2022
+- Text as Data in Environmental Economics and PolicyEugenie Dugoua, Marion Dumas, and Joëlle NoaillyReview of Environmental Economics and Policy, 2022 Abstract

 AbstractThere is growing interest in using text as data in social science research, particularly in economics.
 The availability of large amounts of digitized text material such as social media posts, newspapers, firms? annual reports, and patents, combined with new computer techniques, makes it increasingly possible for researchers to use this type of information.
 The aim of this article is to discuss the potential of these techniques for the field of environmental economics and policy.

-- Systematic shifts in scaling behavior based on organizational strategy in universitiesRyan C Taylor, Xiaofan Liang, Manfred D Laubichler, and 3 more authorsPloS One, 2021
+- Systematic shifts in scaling behavior based on organizational strategy in universitiesRyan C Taylor, Xiaofan Liang, Manfred D Laubichler, and 3 more authorsPloS One, 2021 Abstract

 To build better theories of cities, companies, and other social institutions such as universities, requires that we understand the tradeoffs and complementarities that exist between their core functions, and that we understand bounds to their growth.
 Scaling theory has been a powerful tool for addressing such questions in diverse physical, biological and urban systems, revealing systematic quantitative regularities between size and function.
 Here we apply scaling theory to the social sciences, taking a synoptic view of an entire class of institutions.
 The United States higher education system serves as an ideal case study, since it includes over 5,800 institutions with shared broad objectives, but ranges in strategy from vocational training to the production of novel research, contains public, nonprofit and for-profit models, and spans sizes from 10 to roughly 100,000 enrolled students.
 We show that, like organisms, ecosystems and cities, universities and colleges scale in a surprisingly systematic fashion following simple power-law behavior.
 Comparing seven commonly accepted sectors of higher education organizations, we find distinct regimes of scaling between a school’s total enrollment and its expenditures, revenues, graduation rates and economic added value.
 Our results quantify how each sector leverages specific economies of scale to address distinct priorities.
 Taken together, the scaling of features within a sector along with the shifts in scaling across sectors implies that there are generic mechanisms and constraints shared by all sectors, which lead to tradeoffs between their different societal functions and roles.
 We highlight the strong complementarity between public and private research universities, and community and state colleges, that all display superlinear returns to scale.
 In contrast to the scaling of biological systems, our results highlight that much of the observed scaling behavior is modulated by the particular strategies of organizations rather than an immutable set of constraints.